john0isaac/Google-Apps-Script-Send-Custom-Emails/README.md

 * Choose the Function you want to run
 * Press Play button
 * Authinticate it and you are ready to go
+* Check your email to find the output of what you have just done